mslehre/text-embedding/data/README.md

 the columns:
 * `line`, the row in the dataframe
 * `inst_ID`, the ID of the institution
-* `faculty_ID`, the ID of the faculty
+* `faculty_ID`, the ID of the faculty\
 Modify the person ID by adding `FIS_` as prefix and replace in the `institution` column each institution with an abbreviation of it.
-Then add another faculty, w which is `Caspar-David-Friedrich Institut`, and change the faculty of those persons whose institution is `Caspar-David-Friedrich Institut` to the new faculty.
+Then add another faculty, which is `Caspar-David-Friedrich Institut`, and change the faculty of those persons whose institution is `Caspar-David-Friedrich Institut` to the new faculty.
 Reorder the columns of the dataframe and write the resulting